-Do I need a passport if I’m a teen traveling within the U.S.?
+Do I need a passport if under 18 traveling exclusively within the U.S.?

 Great question!
-You do not need to have a passport to travel within the United States but you do need to make sure that you have a government issued identification, especially if you’re flying.
-If you use your driver’s license, keep in mind that starting on October 1, 2020, the TSA won’t accept non-compliant driver’s licenses.
-This means all travelers, including teenagers, will need to show another form of federally accepted identification, like a US passport, in order to board domestic flights.
+TSA does not require a passport or other government-issued photo ID in order to travel within the United States if you are under 18.
+If you use your driver’s license, keep in mind that starting on May 3rd, 2023, the TSA won’t accept non-compliant driver’s licenses.
+This means all travelers 18 years of age and older will need to show another form of federally accepted identification, like a US passport, in order to board domestic flights.

 How do I submit a passport application for teens?